Why go camping?

 How lightweight do you need it to be?
 How much space do you want?
 Do you really need that giant vestibule?
 Is the rain fly going to keep you dry in a downpour?
 Are you going to be able to figure out how to assemble the tent in the dark?
 (Because at some point, that’ll happen).
 And of course, is it worth the price tag?

-There’s a lot to consider, but it’s important to be choosy because a great tent will last you years, possibly decades (that is if it is cared for properly – here are some tips).
+There’s a lot to consider, but it’s important to be choosy because a great tent will last you years, possibly decades (that is if your tent is cared for properly–here are some tips).
 It’ll keep you dry even when it rains sideways.
 It’ll make you want to go camping.
 A crappy tent, on the other hand, might have you packing up early and cutting your trip short if you get unexpectedly rained on.

 Here’s How to Choose a Great Tent